openstack/kayobe/doc/source/architecture.rst

 In a system deployed by Kayobe we define a number of classes of hosts.

-Control host
+Ansible control host
-    The control host is the host on which kayobe, kolla and kolla-ansible will be installed, and is typically where the cloud will be managed from.
+    The Ansible control host is the host on which kayobe, kolla and kolla-ansible will be installed, and is typically where the cloud will be managed from.
 Seed host
     The seed host runs the bifrost deploy container and is used to provision the cloud hosts.
 By default, container images are built on the seed.